jbostoen/itop-jb-mail-to-ticket-automation-v2/readme.md

 ## What?

+⚠ Only use "releases" from this repository in iTop environments.

 This **Mail to Ticket automation** is a **fork** from Combodo's Mail to Ticket Automation.
 It was originally based on their version 3.0.7 (28th of August 2017), but also includes the changes up to 3.2.0 so far.